Amer Sports annually assesses its Group-wide carbon footprint measurement and participates in the the Carbon Disclosure Program (www.cdp.net).

 In the complex production processes there are lots of different materials and components used.
 Instead of just separating the materials and paying for recycling service, WSE is now able to sell these separated materials to the companies in other industries which needs them in their production.

-- Atomic separates all wood, aluminium, and composite materials as well as developing separation methods for different types of plastics
+Atomic separates all wood, aluminum, and composite materials as well as developing separation methods for different types of plastics

-Atomic has taken steps to improve waste management, by separating all pure wood, aluminium and composite materials as well as further developing the separation of plastics into different types of plastics.
+- Atomic has taken steps to improve waste management, by separating all pure wood, aluminum and composite materials as well as further developing the separation of plastics into different types of plastics.

 Precor implemented recycling of low-density polyethylene and rigid plastics